Best Kona Coffee: How to Choose Real 100% Kona Beans

 Kona Coffee Council

-Hawaiian coffee farmers in the Kona region banded together to form the Kona Coffee Council (KCC).
-The group formed in 1985 to protect and promote the 100% Kona label.
-While the Department of Agriculture and the HCA certify green coffee beans, the Council certifies both green coffee and roasters.
-Look for the KCC Seal of Approval.
+Coffee farmers in the Kona region came together to form the Kona Coffee Council in 1985.
+The goal was to protect and promote the “100% Kona” label.
+While the Hawaii Department of Agriculture and the Hawaii Coffee Association certify green coffee beans, the Kona Coffee Council works with both green coffee and roasters.
+Their approval helps signal authenticity and quality.
+When buying Kona coffee, look for the KCC seal as an additional layer of trust.

 Hawaiian Coffee Grades